10 Best Auto Insurance Companies in Florida (2026)

 What insurance companies don’t insure in Florida?

 Some smaller or regional carriers may not operate in Florida due to high risk and regulatory challenges.
 Additionally, certain national providers, like State Farm, may restrict new policies in hurricane-prone areas or ZIP codes.
+Find affordable insurance in your ZIP code by entering your ZIP in our free tool.

 How do I know if an insurance company is good?